Generalized Fractional Repetition Codes for Binary Coded Computations: Comparison to Prior Works

 The main idea in \cite{HASH17} is to use balanced Reed-Solomon codes \cite{HLH16}, which are evaluation polynomial codes.
 Each column of the encoding matrix $\Bb$ corresponds to a partition $\D_i$ and is associated with a polynomial that evaluates to zero at the respective workers who have not been assigned that partition part.
 The properties of balanced Reed-Solomon codes imply the decomposition $\Bb_{\I}=\Gb_{\I}\Tb$, where $\Gb_{\I}$ is a Vandermonde matrix over certain roots of unity, and the entries of $\Tb$ corresponds to the coefficients of polynomials; constructed such that their constant term is $1$, i.e., $\Tb_{(1)}=\bold{1}_{1\times k}$.
 The decoding vector $\ab_{\I}^T$ is the first row of $\Gb_{\I}^{-1}$, for which $\ab_{\I}^T\Gb_{\I}=\bold{e}_1^T$.
 A direct consequence of this is that $\ab_{\I}^T\Bb_{\I}=\bold{e}_1^T\Tb=\Tb_{(1)}$, thus $\ab_{\I}^T(\Bb_{\I}\gb)=g^T$.

-A drawback of this construction is that it works over the complex numbers and requires an inversion, which introduces numerical instability.
+A drawback of this construction is that it works over the complex numbers and requires an inversion, which introduces numerical inaccuracies, due to the fact that the encoding and decoding computations are done with finite precision.
 Each decoding vector $\ab_{\I}$ can be computed in time $O((n-s)^2)$, while the decoding vector proposed in this paper is constructed in time $O(n+s)$.

 The Reed-Solomon based scheme was also used as a basis for \textit{weighted gradient coding} \cite{CPH20a}.
-The idea behind the weighting is similar to that of the weighted CMMS \cite{CPH20c} described in \ref{comp_section}.
+The idea behind the weighting is similar to that of the weighted CMMS \cite{CPH20c} described in Subsection \ref{comp_section}.
 In \textit{weighted GC} the goal is not to recover the sum of the partial gradients, but a weighted linear combination according to some predetermined weight vector $\wb\in\Z_{+}^{1\times k}$.
 This has many applications in signal processing and statistics.
-Note also that our proposed binary gradient code $(\Bb,\ab_\I)$ can be turned into a weighted scheme $(\Bbt,\ab_\I)$ by the simple modification of $\Bb$:
+Note also that our proposed binary gradient code $(\Bb,\ab_\I)$ can be extended to a weighted scheme $(\Bbt,\ab_\I)$ by the simple modification of $\Bb$:

-\subsection{CMM MatDot Codes}
+\subsection{CMM \sfsty{MatDot} Codes}

-The proposed CMM-1 described in \ref{1st_sch_sec} is in nature, close to the ``MatDot Codes'' from \cite{FJHDCG17,DFHJCG19}, which work with the rank-$\tau$ outer-products.
-In the MatDot procedure, a polynomial of the submatrices $\At_i$ and $\Bt_i$ is evaluated, i.e.,
+The proposed $\cmmO$ described in Subsection \ref{1st_sch_sec} is in nature, close to the ``\sfsty{MatDot} Codes'' from \cite{FJHDCG17,DFHJCG19}, which work with the rank-$\tau$ outer-products.
+In the \sfsty{MatDot} procedure, a polynomial of the submatrices $\At_i$ and $\Bt_i$ is evaluated, i.e.,

 over arbitrary distinct elements $x_1,\cdots,x_n$ of a finite field $\F_q$ for some $q>n$.
 The $\iota^{th}$ worker receives the evaluations $p_A(x_\iota)$ and $p_B(x_\iota)$, i.e., the evaluations of the polynomials at the evaluation point corresponding to the worker; $x_\iota$.
 Each worker is the requested to communicate back the computation $P(x_i)=p_A(x_i)p_B(x_i)$, which is a polynomial of degree $2(k-2)$.
 The sum of all the outer-products is the coefficient of $x^{k-1}$ of the polynomial $p_A(x)p_B(x)$.
 Once any $2k-1$ evaluations of the polynomial $P(x)$ on distinct points are received, polynomial interpolation of Reed-Solomon decoding can be applied in order to retrieve the product $AB$ \cite{FJHDCG17,DFHJCG19}.